amatov/FragmentomicsSubclinicalDisease/README.md

 2. We can identify distinct differences for colorectal (CRC) as well as other cancer types (ovarian, pancreatic, gastric, breast, lung cancer and cholangiocarcinoma).

-Preliminary Kullback-Leibler divergence analysis of the Delfi data shows:
+Preliminary KL divergence analysis of the Delfi data shows:

 1. Cancer vs healthy: